Sweety083/-Soil-moisture-sensor-interfacing-with-IoT-controller-and-uploading-the-data-in-the-cloud/README.md

-# Exp-5 Soil moisture sensor interfacing with IoT controller and uploading the data in the cloud
+ Soil moisture sensor interfacing with IoT controller and uploading the data in the cloud
-#### Name :Sabari Akash
-#### Register Number : 212222230124

 # AIM:
 To upload the Soil-moisture sensor value in the Things mate using Arduino controller.